SvenBroeckling/phasesix-rulebook/published/wounds_en.md

 If the value of the condition reaches 6, the character dies.

 Stabilizing requires successes equal to the character's "Dying" value.
 This can be a roll on first aid, medicine, or something similarly helpful.
 If enough successes are achieved, the dying condition is removed.

+If a character has the *Dying* condition, all other conditions are removed.

 #### Unconscious